yairm210/Unciv/docs/uniques.md

 Applicable to: Global, FollowerBelief

 #### Receive a free Great Person at the end of every [comment] (every 394 years), after researching [tech].
 Each bonus person can only be chosen once.
-Example: "Receive a free Great Person at the end of every [comment] (every 394 years), after researching [tech].
+Example: "Receive a free Great Person at the end of every [comment] (every 394 years), after researching [Agriculture].
 Each bonus person can only be chosen once."

 Applicable to: Global